glarrain/notes/software.md

   - Includes built-in Postgres, MySQL, and MongoDB databases with safe, automatic high availability.
   - Connects all your microservices with built-in service discovery.
   - Makes scaling your cluster to just the right size easy so you save money on your cloud bills.

+### Pelican

+A static site generator, written in Python.

+- Write content in reStructuredText or Markdown using your editor of choice.
+- Includes a simple command line tool to (re)generate site files.
+- Completely static output is simple to host anywhere.

 ### Swagger